Arshia-CE/Basic_Compiler/README.md

 Second Phase of the Project
 We design and implement the syntactic analyzer.
 Design and implement the syntax analyzer (Syntax) using Antlr, ensuring the following features:

--Ability to display errors (report the maximum number each time the compiler is executed)
+- Ability to display errors (report the maximum number each time the compiler is executed)